oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 # Compiling the webadmin and userportal takes (a long) time, please visit [GWT Compilation Configuration](Advanced_oVirt_Engine_Build_Notes#GWT_Compilation_Configuration) if you want to speed the web compilation process during development time
 # Make sure to run this with your user, not 'root', running as root will result in a missing settings.xml file in the 'root' home directory.

-1. To skip the execution of the unit tests and only compile and package ovirt, add the option: -DskipTests=true to the mvn build command
+1. To skip the execution of the unit tests and only compile and package ovirt, add the option: -DskipTests=true to the mvn2 build command
 2. You can reduce the build time and memory consumption - look at the temp section at the end.
 3. If you receive "java.lang.OutOfMemoryError: PermGen space" error, use the MAVEN_OPTS environment variable to set a higher heap and permanent generation stack size, then try again: